khayyamsaleem/khayyam.me/content/blog/toronto-2022/index.md

 Toronto seems to be really big on high quality vegan food.

+### PLANTA Queen

+Though I found out later that this is an international franchise, this PLANTA was one of the most gorgeous and visually impressive restaurants I've ever been in.
+I enjoyed my experience so much that I found a PLANTA in Manhattan when I got back home and tried to relive the experience there!
+This PLANTA on Queen St in Toronto really blew me away with the decor, the flavor, and the well-made drinks.
+This was the restaurant that made me believe all the rumors I was hearing about Toronto being an amazing place for vegan food.

 {{< slides "planta-queen" >}}

+### Earl's Restaurant and Kitchen

+I found this place while looking for a late-night bite somewhere close to my hotel.
+Earl's had a dark and sexy mood to it, and exuded class without seeming too stuffy.
+Perfect balance between fancy and casual.
+I'm not sure exactly what these tiny sushi tacos were made out of (watermelon sushi or something like that???).
+I'll cross reference against the menu if I ever go back.
+But this place was exactly what I needed at 11:30PM.

 {{< slides "earls-restaurant" >}}

+### Rolltation

+This was likely just a quick bite for me while I was on the go, but I found some photos and it is a Toronto-only franchise (for now), so thought it would be worth sharing.
+Though creating something like a sushi-burrito is probably a culture crime, I really did enjoy this because the ingredients were fresh and the restaurant had a good atmosphere!
+I'm a sucker for a neon sign.

 {{< slides "rolltation" >}}

+### Karahi Point

+Is this cheating if it's technically in Missisauga?
+I went to this Pakistani restaurant with Abeer and Uzlifat and it didn't disappoint!
+It was a ways away from downtown Toronto, but I really tasted the spice and authenticity in the karahi, and this kind of thing is HARD to find in the NY Metro Area
+(outside of my parent's house, of course).
+Something about having good company must have made the food taste even better...
+Unfortunately, I don't have any up-close-and-personal photos of this particular meal because I was RAVENOUS and we all started digging in the moment the food hit the table.

 {{< slides "karahi-point" >}}